Hi. I’m Paul. I’m a student of philosophy, and I like this quip by Wolfgang Huemer describing what that can often mean.

 “Ego Sum Veritas: The Kierkegaardian God-Man.”
 Presentations: 19th Annual Pacific University Undergraduate Philosophy Conference (2015)

-I create music under the pseudonym Sigh, I’m very slowly writing both a set of interrelated plays structured according to the classic ‘tetralogy’ model as well as a more modern novel, and I have quite a few unpublished poems lying around.
+I play the guitar often, I’m very slowly writing both a set of interrelated plays structured according to the classic ‘tetralogy’ model as well as a more modern novel, and I have quite a few unpublished poems lying around.